prividentity/PrivateIdentity-Oldd/Client-URL-Parameters.md

 To enable a certain parameter add the URL parameters to the default URL.
 One or more parameters can be added by using the '&' symbol.

-For ex., &voice=true&liveness=true, resulting in a URL that looks like, private.id/demo/?apiKey=xxxx&voice=true&liveness=true
+For ex., ?voice=true&liveness=true, resulting in a URL that looks like, private.id/demo/?voice=true&liveness=true

 #### Business Functions